 Why Is It Important to Be Customer-Focused?

 Today’s customers expect businesses to be customer-focused—even if they aren’t using that term.
-Seventy-three percent of customers expect companies to understand their needs and expectations while 62% expect companies to adapt based on their behaviors.
+Seventy-three percent of customers expect companies to understand their needs and expectations, while 62% expect companies to adapt based on their behaviors.
 However, only half of consumers believe companies actually understand their needs, and 47% think companies are adjusting based on their behaviors.

 Becoming customer-focused will help your team meet these expectations.
 It will also help you:

 - Increase customer satisfaction.
 Customers are a lot more likely to feel satisfied if you’ve built strong relationships with them.
 A customer-focused business asks for frequent feedback—empowering your teams to proactively solve customer problems.
 Plus, customers will appreciate the value you put on their opinion and see that you’re always looking to improve.